webgme/tutorials/_session4_visualizer/README.md

 main canvas.
 Whereas decorators are part of the context or territory of another widget, visualizers control the territories, i.e., which nodes are of interest.
 To handle this it relies on the [Client API](https://github.com/webgme/webgme/wiki/GME-Client-API#loadingwatching-ie-listening-on-changes-nodes).
 Although free to register for changes in an arbitrary territory, the widget is typically bound to the active object (`client.getActiveObject()`) and sometimes the selection (`client.getActiveSelection()`).
-For instance in the ModelEditor, the active object is the node that defines the canvas and the highlight children is the active selection.
+For instance in the ModelEditor, the active object is the node that defines the canvas and the highlighted children is the active selection.

 ## Target
 Create a visualizer that uses the generated code from the FSMCodeGenerator to make a simple interactive finite-state-machine simulator.
-Using the actual model it should get all the **States** and **Transition**s and build a graph of the model using [d3](https://d3js.org/).
+Using the actual model it should get all the **State**s and **Transition**s and build a graph of the model using a [d3](https://d3js.org/) svg container..
 The visualizer should only be used from **StateMachine**s and when activated it will embed the generated simulator code as an [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) HTML-element.

-An input field with the event will be available in the canvas and users should be able to submit an event and the current state will be shown by coloring the nodes.
+An input field for entering the `event`s of the **Transition**s will be available in the canvas and users should be able to submit an event and the current state will be shown by coloring the nodes.

 #### Detailed steps